DC7IA/generate_opengd77_morse_sequence/README.md

 38,2,0,2,38,6,0,6,38,6,0,2,38,6,0,6,38,2,0,2,38,6,0,6,38,6,0,6,38,2,0,6,38,2,0,2,38,2,0,2,38,6,0,6,38,2,0,2,38,6,0,2,38,2,0,6,38,2,0,2,38,6,0,2,38,2,0,6,38,2,0,2,38,6,0,6,38,6,0,2,38,2,0,2,38,2,0,6,38,2,0,2,38,2,0,6,38,6,0,2,38,6,0,2,38,6,0,6
 ```

-NOTE: This script only works with the letters A trough Z and 0 trough 9.
+NOTE: This script only works with the letters A trough Z and digits 0 trough 9.